 How to play short sets

-But there are a handful of leagues where short scoring is in use at a handful of leagues (check on the How It Works tab of your league to see if your's qualifies).
+But there are a handful of leagues where short scoring is in use (check on the How It Works tab of your league to see if your's qualifies).
 Matches played within these leagues consist of two short sets with a conventional tie-break at one set all.

 - A short set is played to four games instead of six.